 - There's no playbook.
 There are few documented case studies, and proven industry-specific processes are virtually non-existent.
 For some organisations, that's a competitive advantage and a chance to experiment; for others, it's a big risk.

-ESSENTIAL PODCAST MARKETING TOOLS
+PODCAST MARKETING TOOLS

 Viral marketing is a specific type of referral marketing, designed to harness the power of social networks to raise brand awareness, and even reach a tipping point where user growth becomes self-sustaining (see "viral coefficient" in our guide to SaaS metrics).